jacobdensford/jacobdensford.com/fell/playing-the-game.md

 ## Deprived and Fatigued

-When you are *deprived* of a crucial need--be it food, water, warmth, or sleep--you cannot regain attribute points.
+When you are deprived of a crucial need--be it food, water, warmth, or sleep--you cannot regain attribute points.

-When you are deprived for longer than a day, you become *fatigued* and must make all tests with disadvantage.
+When you are deprived for longer than a day, you become fatigued and must make all tests with disadvantage.
+Each additional day you are deprived makes the disadvantage worse.

 ## Harm and Death

-*Harm* subtracts points from an attribute.
+Harm subtracts points from an attribute.

 When an attribute's points are reduced below the highest face on its die, reduce the die.
 Once reduced below a d4, tests can no longer be made using the attribute.